SOAR FIT: Student Outreach Athletic Recovery Program (New Pathway Counseling)

 Our program was created in order to provide a positive, sober, goal-oriented environment, where individuals will develop social skills, coping strategies, independence, and mastery of self.
 SOAR encourages commitment and accountability.
 We offer practical applications and stress the unity of mind, body, and spirit.
 Individuals may use these tools to overcome such problems as self-esteem issues, poor communication skills, substance abuse, and educational difficulties.

-This program will enable individuals to balance their lives, achieve positive self perception, and self acceptance.
+This program will enable individuals to balance their lives and achieve positive self-perception, and self-acceptance.
 In order to achieve success we re-organize thinking patterns, resulting in a change of one’s behavior and attitude.
 These changes lead to positive action.